Apply for Housing: FAQ

 What is the Housing Portal?

-The Portal is what you sign into to access the housing application.
-Your username and password are needed to be able to access the application portal.
+The portal is what you sign into to access the housing application.
+Your username and password are needed to access the application portal.

-When will the housing application be available again for the 2017-18 academic year?
+When will the housing application be available for the 2018-19 academic year?

 What can I do to prepare for the application process before it starts?